 5 × 60 Minute lesson per week + independent study tasks

-Practical skills are assess in the exams and in log books which gives students a Practical Endorsement – this is a separate qualification in laboratory skills used in lessons
+Practical skills are assessed in the exams and in log books which gives students a Practical Endorsement – this is a separate qualification in laboratory skills used in lessons

 Unit 2 - Foundations in Physics